ni/nimble/packages/nimble-components/src/rich-text-editor/specs/README.md

 ```

 1. As in the above schema, we will modify the `target` value according to the boolean attribute `externalLink` that is configured by the client component.
-2. We also set the `rel` attribute value to `noopener noreferrer nofollow` to enhance security and ensure responsible linking practices.
+2. We also set the `rel` attribute value to `noopener noreferrer` to enhance security and ensure responsible linking practices.
 3. In the `toDOM` function, we have incorporated the `anchorTag` to render all links within the viewer component as `nimble-anchor` elements.
 4. Additionally, we have included the child node `iconUpRightFromSquareTag` to render the `nimble-icon-up-right-from-square` icon and configuring the slot attribute value as `end` to display it in the end.
     With appropriate styling, we can effectively display the icon next to the link.